 Table 1: Distribution of sample size in the study area

-Source: Field data, (2021).
+Source: Field data, 2021

 Simple random sampling was used to select household survey respondents for quantitative data collection.
-A list of names of heads of households was obtained from the village executive officers and used to select respondents for the study.
-The names were written on pieces of paper that were folded and mixed in a box before the researcher picked one at a time to determine respondents of the study until the required sample size of 87 was reached.
-The names from each village were treated separately to ensure the proportional sample of 38 for Isele village and 49 for Idodi villages were included.
+A list of names of heads of household was obtained from the village executive officers and used to select respondents for the study.
+The names were written on pieces of paper that were folded and placed in a box before the researcher picked one at a time to determine respondents of the study until the required sample size of 87 was reached.
+The names from each village were treated separately to ensure proportional samples of 38 for Isele village and 49 for Idodi villages were included.
 Purposive sampling was used to select key informants for in-depth interview to generate qualitative data.

 Sources and Methods of Data Collection

 This study used both primary and secondary data sources.
-While primary data were collected from household heads through a survey, in-depth interview, focus group discussions, and observation methods secondary data were collected from various published and unpublish documents such as articles, reports and online sources.
+While primary data was collected from household heads through a survey, in-depth interview, focus group discussions, and observation methods, secondary data was collected from various published and unpublished documents such as articles, reports and online sources.
 From secondary data sources, information on types and sources of agricultural information, role of agricultural information and factors affecting access to and use of agricultural information was reviewed.
 The methods used to collect primary data complemented each other.
-Household survey was conducted to all heads of households selected to collect data through questionnaires.
-All the selected household heads were provided with questionnaires and all of them completed them, giving a 100 percent response rate.
-Both open ended and closed-ended questions were included in these questionnaires.
+A household survey was conducted to all heads of household selected, to collect data through questionnaires.
+All the selected household heads were provided with questionnaires and all of them completed them, giving a 100% response rate.
+Both open-ended and closed-ended questions were included in these questionnaires.
 Quantitative information collected from the household surveys included demographic characteristics, sources of agricultural information, types of agricultural information accessed by smallholder farmers and use of agricultural information in adaptation to climate change.

-In-depth interview method was used to gather qualitative data from key informants.
-This was done in order to get a deep understanding and more clarification on different issues such as types and sources of agricultural information, smallholder farmers’ access to and use of agricultural information for climate change adaptation, as well as factors affecting the farmers’ access to and use of agricultural information for this purpose.
+In-depth interviews were used to gather qualitative data from key informants.
+This was done in order to get a deep understanding and more clarification on different issues such as types and sources of agricultural information, smallholder farmers’ access to and use of agricultural information for climate change adaptation, as well as factors affecting farmers’ access to and use of agricultural information for this purpose.
 Key informants comprised district and ward agricultural and extension officers, village executive officers, and two village elders from each village.
-These informants were purposely selected because of their positions and experience which allowed them to possess knowledge on the study topic.
+These informants were purposely selected because of their privileged position and experience, which allowed them to possess knowledge on the study topic.

-Furthermore, focus group discussion method was also used to generate qualitative data from participants that comprised men and women.
-FGDs helped the researcher to quickly get more detailed information on respondents’ beliefs, ideas, or opinions on the research topic so as to validate information obtained through questionnaires.
-Two focus group discussion sessions were held in each village, each comprising 8 participants, which was considered a good number of participants since Kothari (2014) suggest that, FGDs should consist of 6-10 members for effective discussion, administration and time efficiency.
-Given the nature of smallholder farmers in Tanzania, the discussions used Swahili language and then information was translated into English.
+Furthermore, focus group discussions were used to generate qualitative data from participants that comprised men and women.
+FGDs helped the researcher to quickly get more detailed information on respondents’ beliefs, ideas or opinions on the research topic so as to validate information obtained through questionnaires.
+Two focus group discussion sessions were held in each village, each comprising 8 participants, which was considered a good number of participants since Kothari (2014) suggest that FGDs should consist of 6-10 members for effective discussion, administration and efficient management of time.
+Given the nature of smallholder farmers in Tanzania, the discussions were conducted in Kiswahili language and then information was translated into English.

-Field observation method was used in order to capture what smallholder farmers were doing in given geographical settings and the assumptions they make.
+Field observation was used in order to capture what smallholder farmers were doing in given geographical settings and the assumptions they made.
 Specifically, observations focused on adaptation practices resulting from access to agricultural information.
-This helped to verify and validate the information collected through other methods of data collection.
-In contrast, document review method was used to collect secondary data.
-The method involves carefully searching, acquiring and screening data based on their relevance, and evaluating reports, journal articles and books.
+This helped to verify and validate information collected through other methods.
+Document review was used to collect secondary data.